usnistgov/800-63-3/sp800-63-3/cover.md

 </div>

-These guidelines provide technical requirements for Federal agencies implementing digital authentication and is not intended to constrain the development or use of standards outside of this purpose.
-The recommendation covers remote authentication of users (such as employees, contractors, or private individuals) interacting with government IT systems over open networks.
-It defines technical requirements for each in each of the areas of identity proofing, registration, authenticators, management processes, authentication protocols and related assertions.
+These guidelines provide technical requirements for Federal agencies implementing digital authentication and are not intended to constrain the development or use of standards outside of this purpose.
+The guidelines cover remote authentication of users (such as employees, contractors, or private individuals) interacting with government IT systems over open networks.
+They define technical requirements in each of the areas of identity proofing, registration, authenticators, management processes, authentication protocols and related assertions.
 This publication supersedes NIST SP 800-63-1 and SP 800-63-2.